endail/hx711-pico-c/README.md

 // 5.
 Read values
 int32_t val;

-// block until a value is read val = hx711_get_value(&hx);
+// wait (block) until a value is read val = hx711_get_value(&hx);

 // or use a timeout
 // #include "pico/time.h" to use make_timeout_time_ms and make_timeout_time_us functions
 absolute_time_t timeout = make_timeout_time_ms(250);

-bool ok = hx711_get_value_timeout(
-    &hx,
-    &timeout,
-    &val);

-if(ok) {
+if(hx711_get_value_timeout(&hx, &timeout, &val)) {
-    // value was obtained within the timeout period printf("%li\n", val);
+    // value was obtained within the timeout period
+    // in this example, within 250ms
+    printf("%li\n", val);
 }
 ```

 ## Custom PIO Programs

 You will notice in the code example above that you need to manually include the `hx711_noblock.pio.h` PIO header file.
 This is because it is not included by default in the `hx711-pico-c` library.
 It is offered as _a method_ for reading from the HX711 that I have optimised as much as possible to run as efficiently as possible.
 But there is nothing stopping you from creating your own PIO program and using it with the `hx711_t`.
 In fact, if you do want to make your own HX711 PIO program, you only need to do the following:

 ### hx711_init